rossyvee/personal--blog/README.md

 ## User Story
 * Comment on the different blog posted by other user.
 * See the blogs posted by other users and allow others to comment.
 * Allows other users to sign up for notifications
 * Register to be allowed to log in to the application
-* View pitches from the different categories.
-* Submit a pitch to a specific category of their choice.
+*
 ## set up instruction and installation
  1. clone this repository to a folder https://github.com/rossyvee/News_API
  2. Extract the cloned file and install requirements